 Why live stream?

 Live streaming allows your attendees to participate in your events from their own home, or conceivably any location where they have access to an internet enabled device.
 You can create a genuine live event experience, with most tools offering the functionality to receive live feedback from your attendees, meaning you can interact with them as you teach to correct form, check-in, or encourage!

-What can I use to live stream?
+What should I use to deliver a live stream event?

 Different providers offer different restrictions on numbers of participants, duration of calls and ways to access.